offline-agency/laravel-cart/README.md

 ### Cart::content()

-Of course you also want to get the carts content.
+Of course, you also want to get the carts content.
 This is where you'll use the `content` method.
 This method will return a Collection of CartItems which you can iterate over and show the content to your customers.

 ```php
 Cart::content();